ohwrotcod/cc98-1/README.md

 2. db(): return a database connection

-3. myip: randomly choose a source ip for tcp connection
+3. myip: randomly choose a source ip for tcp connection, you need to obtain these ip first ^.^

 example code for config.py: